CHE72/KPPT-1200-TPASS-Calculator/EN_README.md

 ### 中文版本 Readme 在這裡 : [https://github.com/CHE72/KPPT-1200-TPASS-Calculator-C/blob/V1.2/README.md]

 ## Description（程式介紹）
 Welcome to use the "KPPT 1200 TPASS Calculator" made by CHE_72 ZStudio in C language.
 This program can help you judge whether to buy TPASS ( also called Megacity Pass ), which was launched by the government of the Republic of China (Taiwan, Penghu, Kinmen, Matsu) in 112 years of R.O.C.
-Both TPASS(KPPT) and our awesome program can helps you save commuting costs in Keelung, Taipei, New Taipei, Taoyuan.
+Both TPASS(KPPT) and our awesome program can helps you save commuting costs in Keelung, Taipei, New Taipei and Taoyuan.
 >  All texts are translated using Google Translate, sorry for any confusion and inconvenience.

 ## Environment Requirement（環境需求）